pallets/flask/docs/patterns/fileuploads.rst

                                    filename)

-Alternatively you can register `uploaded_file` as `build_only` rule and use the :class:`~werkzeug.SharedDataMiddleware`.
+Alternatively you can register `uploaded_file` as `build_only` rule and use the :class:`~werkzeug.wsgi.SharedDataMiddleware`.
 This also works with older versions of Flask::

     from werkzeug import SharedDataMiddleware